Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 2. Insecure Output Handling

-The Risk: LLM outputs containing code, SQL, or commands are run without validation, leading to injection attacks in downstream systems.
+The Risk.
+LLM outputs containing code, SQL, or commands get run without validation.
+This leads to injection attacks in downstream systems.

 Development Practices